Bora Živković

-Bora Živković (born 4 September 1974) is a Danish former professional football player and current coach of Serbian ancestry.
-He has played 310 games in the Danish Superliga, representing Silkeborg IF for the majority of the games.
+Bora Živković (born 4 September 1974) is a Danish former professional football coach and former player.
+A centre-back, he played 310 games in the Danish Superliga, representing Silkeborg IF for the majority of the games.
 He has won the 1994 Danish championships and 2001 Danish Cup with Silkeborg, as well as two Danish championships and the 2004 Danish Cup with F.C.
 Copenhagen.

 Playing style

-Even though he is a defender, he has a certain skill to score goals often by heading.
+Even though he was a defender, Živković had a certain skill to score goals often by heading.
 This has resulted in him scoring in all the clubs he has ever played for and in his debut for both Herfølge Boldklub on 14 March 2004 and for Vejle Boldklub on 19 July 2006.
 He came close to do the same in his debut for Fredrikstad FK on 25 July 2004 but missed a penalty.